Data Driven Web Design: How to Build Better-Performing B2B Websites

 Rather than guessing about what your audience wants or likes, your research can provide educated guesses and facts about how your site visitors actually interact with your website.

-• Analytics platforms capture volumes of data about how users interact with your site.
 This includes which pages are viewed the most, which routes users took to get to your page, how long or how much they engage with pages, where they clicked, and more.

 • A/B testing tools allow you to create different versions of web pages or elements and test to see which one users like better.

-• Usability tests reveal how easy or difficult it is for real people to interact with your site.
 These tests often involve asking participants to complete different tasks on a website while a researcher watches, noting where and how they struggle.
 This helps identify design problems.

-• Surveys ask customers directly for information about what they do and don’t like.
-Some survey questions are closed ended, seeking yes or no answers for quantitative information, while other questions seek qualitative information about a particular user’s experience, such as likes and dislikes.
+Some survey questions are close ended, seeking yes or no answers for quantitative information, while other questions seek qualitative information about a particular user’s experience, such as likes and dislikes.

 BACK TO TOP

-B2B data driven web design: best practices
+B2B data driven website design: best practices

 1. Understand the basics of data gathering

-google analytics report
+google analytics

 Source: Google Analytics